toptal/chewy/README.md

 end
 ```

-This code would perform `City.popular.count` requests for ES
+This code would perform `City.popular.count` requests for ES documents update.
-documents update.

-Seems to be convenient for usage in e.g. rails console with
+It seems to be convenient for usage in e.g. Rails console with non-block notation:
-non-block notation:

 ```ruby
 > Chewy.strategy(:urgent)